 Our long-standing collaboration with the Initiative for Responsible Mining Assurance has given us the opportunity to partner and address important and challenging issues in the mining sector across the areas of ethics, labor, human rights, health and safety, and the environment.

 Ephi Banaynal dela CruzSenior Director, Responsible Sourcing, Microsoft

 More information about Microsoft’s implementation of the Microsoft Devices Responsible Sourcing of Raw Materials policy, including its commitments, approach and progress, is available here.

-IRMA verifies performance of individual mines.
+IRMA verifies performance of mine sites.
 Our robust, independent audits include desk review and on-site visits to every mine that applies for assessment, as well as stakeholder engagement in the verification in the verification process.
 Here are some important facts about our assurance program:

 - It is the mine site, not the company, that gets certified.

 - A mining company can choose to commit to putting a percentage of its mines into the program, or reach a verified performance level at all of its mines, and make claims about that commitment and achievement.

 - We use a step-by-step approach: starting with self-assessment, and followed by independent third-party verification and public reporting on performance.